 According to that passage above, our life is like a vapor that appears for a moment, but then it’s gone and faded away.
 You see, life goes by so quickly because we’re here for such a short time.
 So, if that’s the case, how should we be living our life?
-Should we follow after the majority and just live to “eat, drink, and be merry” with no regard to what’s going to happen tomorrow?
+Should we follow after the majority to “eat, drink, and be merry” with no regard to what’s going to happen tomorrow?
 Or, should we be more concerned with how to live our life, being fully aware that there is a God who has a standard by which we are to live by?
-For the bible says: “And as it is appointed unto men once to die, but after this the judgment” (Hebrews 9:27).
+For the bible says: “And just as it is appointed for man to die once, and after that comes judgment” (Hebrews 9:27).
 So, it makes more sense to know God’s will, seeing that eternity is a lot longer than this temporal existence on earth.
 Therefore, let’s be those who live our lives with heaven in mind.
-“The voice of one saying, Cry.
-And one said, What shall I cry?
-All flesh is grass, and all the goodliness thereof is as the flower of the field.
-The grass withereth, the flower fadeth, because the breath of Jehovah bloweth upon it; surely the people is grass.
-The grass withereth, the flower fadeth; but the word of our God shall stand forever.”
-(Isaiah 40:6-8)
+Amen

 “Marvel not at this: for the hour is coming, in the which all that are in the graves shall hear his voice, and shall come forth; they that have done good, unto the resurrection of life; and they that have done evil, unto the resurrection of damnation.”
 (John 5:28-29)

-So, we see that there is some good news, and that good news is found in one book, the bible.
-Therefore, I invite you to continue reading and discover that Jesus is our hope to get right before God.
+So, we see that there is a way to get right before God.
+Therefore, I invite you to continue reading and discover that Jesus is our hope for eternal life.

-“Jesus said, ‘I am the way, the truth, and the life: no man cometh unto the Father, but by me’.”
+“Jesus said to him, ‘I am the way, and the truth, and the life.
+No one comes to the Father except through me.”
 (John 14:6)

 “For all have sinned, and come short of the glory of God; Being justified freely by his grace through the redemption that is in Christ Jesus” (Romans 3:23-24)